-- There is no commitment to maintain the current overcollateralization level beyond the legal requirement. - Since commingling risk is not mitigated, we incorporate it in our cash flow analysis.
+- There is no commitment to maintain the current overcollateralization level beyond the legal requirement. - Since we view commingling risk as not mitigated in our analysis, we incorporate it into our cash flow results.

 Outlook: Stable

 S&P Global Ratings' stable outlook on its 'AAA' credit ratings on the covered bonds (mortgage pandbrieven) issued by Belgium-based BNP Paribas Fortis SA/NV (BNPP Fortis) reflects our view that adverse developments relating to the issuer, cover pool, or other factors would not automatically lead to a rating action on the covered bonds.